 Will I see the New Forest Ponies on any of these walks?

 You may have already heard about the wild ponies of the New Forest.
 Well, technically they aren’t wild, they do have owners, but they are allowed to roam freely.
-As such I would find it very very strange if you didn’t encounter some of these ponies when walking in the New Forest.
-They are everywhere.

 9 Best walks in the New Forest National Park

-1) Tall Trees trail – One of the most popular walks in the New Forest
+1) Tall Trees Trail – One of the most popular walks in the New Forest

-Distance: 1.5miles Time: 30min Difficulty: Easy Type: Circular
+Distance: 1.5miles Time: 30min Difficulty: Easy Type: Circular walk

 I wouldn’t overlook it because of this though.
 Those trees are damn impressive.